-SKULL - The skull is slightly large in proportion to the body and slightly larger on the male than on the female.
+SKULL - The skull is in proportion to the body and slightly larger on the male than on the female.
 The crown is pronounced with a sloped muzzle and rounded forehead.

 TEETH - A full complement of strong, white teeth meet in a perfect scissors bite, with the upper teeth closely overlapping the lower teeth and set square to the jaw.
 Disqualifications: Overshot bite.
 Undershot bite.

 EYES - The eyes are large, wide set, open, and soulful.
 The skin is not heavy around the eyes, and the eyes do not appear deep set into folds of skin.
 Deep brown or amber colored and the expression is soft.

 Faults, small eyes, closely set eyes, eyes that are deep set in a fleshy forehead.

 EARS - The ears are not large, they are V shaped with rounded tips.
 The ears hang down at the sides of the head, but when the dog is alerted the ears rise to a semi-erect position.

 NECK - The neck of the CMD is medium length proportionally, graceful, as it connects the head to the tall, lean body.